 This is how the Clustered Custom Map look:

 We have created a repository on our Github where you can explore code examples in more detail.
-Also, if you decide to use this article as a guideline, you may need some extra components to make everything work, so be sure to check out our Github with the whole programming code that we used.
+Also, if you decide to use this article as a guideline, you may need some extra components to make everything work, so be sure to check out our Github with the whole programming code that we used or reach out to us for React Native development services.

 Clustering makes the map light and allows users to have a clear overview of everything that is happening instead of hiding the map on top of markers that overlap each other.
 Quickly see your points aggregated into smaller groupings of points.
 This provides a better understanding of how many points exist within an area.
 That’s why it is crucial to think about both performance and UX while working on your map.
 With map clustering, you will be able to build faster, more responsive applications that can provide a superb user experience.